wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-remediate/includes/configure-protect-detect.md

->[!IMPORTANT]
->Threat protection product names in Microsoft are changing.
-[Read more about this and other updates](https://www.microsoft.com/security/blog/?p=91813).
-We'll be updating names in products and in the Learn content in the near future.

 With Microsoft Defender for Office 365, your organization's security team can configure protection by defining policies in the Security and Compliance Center.
 The policies that are defined for your organization determine the behavior and protection level for predefined threats.
 Policy options are extremely flexible.
 For example, your organization's security team can set fine-grained threat protection at the user, organization, recipient, and domain level.
 It is important to review your policies regularly because new threats and challenges emerge daily.

 ## Safe Attachments